espressif/esptool/docs/en/espefuse/index.rst

 - ``--virt`` - For host tests.
 The tool will work in the virtual mode (without connecting to a chip).
 - ``--path-efuse-file`` - For host tests.
 Use it together with ``--virt`` option.
 The tool will work in the virtual mode (without connecting to a chip) and save eFuse memory to a given file.
 If the file does not exists the tool creates it.
 To reset written eFuses just delete the file.
 Usage: ``--path-efuse-file efuse_memory.bin``.
 - ``--do-not-confirm`` - Do not pause for confirmation before permanently writing eFuses.
 Use with caution.
 If this option is not used, a manual confirmation step is required, you need to enter the word ``BURN`` to continue burning.
+- ``--text-key`` - Data input for the ``keyfile`` argument is a 32 character string representing the encryption key itself instead of a string to a file path containing the key.
+When using this option, key content is also hidden in terminal output while burning fuses.
+Combining ``--text-key`` and ``--do-not-confirm`` options, esptool can then be invoked in an automated way by another software for prodcution flashing of encrypted firmware.
+In this case, neither the raw binary of firmware or the encryption key data are exposed outside the development environment.

 Virtual mode
 ^^^^^^^^^^^^